Culture Fellow

 Difficulties getting started?
 Disoriented?
 Perhaps you've asked yourself one of these questions at some point during the semester:

-• "How do I actually study properly for this examination?"
+• “How do I actually study properly for this exam?”

 • “Why do I understand the assignment completely differently to what the lecturer meant?”